kodezero1/SummarizeMe/readme.md

-# AI Summarizer
+# SummarizeMe

 ## Overview

-The AI Summarizer is a web application that leverages the power of artificial intelligence to generate concise and coherent summaries of lengthy texts.
+The SummarizeMe is a web application that leverages the power of artificial intelligence to generate concise and coherent summaries of lengthy texts.
 This project is built using React for the frontend, Redux for state management, and Tailwind CSS for modern and responsive styling.
 It utilizes the RapidAPI platform to access an AI-based text summarization API.

 ## Features